 What to Do Immediately After a Slip and Fall Accident

-A slip and fall accident can come from nowhere.
-It isn’t something that you expect or plan for.
+Perhaps you are a resident or just visiting Fishers, but a slip and fall accident can happen anywhere, at any time, and isn’t something that you expect or plan for.
 It might leave you feeling confused and unsure about what to do.
 Knowing the steps to take can make the difference in whether you get the maximum recovery for your losses.
-Following the steps below will help you get the finances you need to heal after your accident.

 1. Get Medical Attention

-Go to a medical treatment facility right away, even if you don’t feel like your injuries are that serious.
+Go to a hospital in Fishers right away, even if you don’t feel like your injuries are that serious.
 Some injuries aren’t fully apparent until hours or even days later.